Liver Surgery Research Expands In Social Media

 May 13, 2022

-HEIDELBERG, GERMANY – In the first week of May 2022, Liver Surgery Research (LSR) expanded their social media presence, to include YouTube and TikTok, to reach a wider audience in pursuit of their mission to educate all people about the human liver and liver health in regards to liver surgery.
+HEIDELBERG, GERMANY – In early May 2022, Liver Surgery Research (LSR) broadened its social media outreach by launching channels on YouTube and TikTok.
+This expansion aims to engage a wider audience and further LSR’s mission of educating the public about liver health and liver surgery.

 About Liver Surgery Research